kbaynes/ec2-l2-java-mariadb/README.md

-# Setup Spring Boot (Java only) on AWS EC2 Linux 2 AMI
+# Setup Spring Boot (Java only) on AWS EC2 Linux 2 AMI or Ubuntu 18

 ## Overview